 What else is interesting?
 In patients with eating disorders, specifically Anorexia Nervosa, there are apparent changes to the gut microbiome.
 Namely, a decrease in bacterial diversity (1).
 Even after treatment for an eating disorder, symptoms of functional digestive disorders often remain present (2).

 Traditionally, nutritional therapy is the first line of treatment for digestive discomfort.
 This involves the practice of elimination diets to identify the problematic origins of the discomfort.
-But eliminating any one type of food or food group can be detrimental to a dancer who is either on the road to recovery from an eating disorder or on the journey towards healing their relationship with food.
-And according to a 2018 meta-analysis, there is evidence supporting a gluten-free diet for IBS.
+However, eliminating any one type of food or food group can be detrimental to a dancer who is either on the road to recovery from an eating disorder or on the journey towards healing their relationship with food.
+According to a 2018 meta-analysis, there is evidence supporting a gluten-free diet for IBS.
 Therefore, solely relying on the elimination of various foods to *hopefully* “treat” the discomfort might not be the solution.
 Additionally, we must weigh the risks associated with the stress of disordered eating and its potential impact on exacerbating symptoms.

 Don’t Confuse Fullness with Bloat

-Eating past fullness is a common experience that can happen when learning how to eat in attunement with our body’s needs.
+Eating past fullness is a common experience that can happen when learning how to eat in attunement to our body’s needs.
 Your level of fullness will shift as you nourish your body more adequately.
 Through trial and error, experiencing some discomfort might be part of the journey when relearning how to satisfy your hunger cues.
 When we stop restricting our food choices, we often feel a bit fuller.
 It takes some getting used to.
 Feeling full is our body’s response to adequate nourishment.
 When we feel full, we know that our body has what it needs to function optimally.
 This is SUPER important!!